 Review summary: Canon 1Ds vs Pentax K-1 II

-So what is the bottom line?
+So how do things add up?
 Is the Canon 1Ds better than the Pentax K-1 II or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1Ds: